panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#5.md

 **Am I blocked on anything ?**

-No. But I think, we need to implement functionality to take input for Geometry B via Forms.
+No. But I think, we need to implement functionality to take inputs for Geometry B via Forms.